coronalabs/corona-docs/markdown/tutorial/basics/ads/index.markdown

 This includes the JSON library.
 You can of course move the line that requires the library to the top of your `main.lua` or if you're already including it, you can skip it here.
 The magic happens on the second print statement.

-Using the [json.prettify][api/library/json/prettify.html] function along with a print statement, Corona will take the Lua table, convert it to a JSON string for you and then print the JSON string in a very readable format.
+Using the [json.prettify][api.library.json.prettify] function along with a print statement, CORONA_CORE_PRODUCT will take the Lua table, convert it to a JSON string for you and then print the JSON string in a very readable format.
 You should get something that looks like:
 ``````lua
 Nexus 9: {
 Nexus 9:   "data":"{"errorMsg":"No Ads Available","errorCode":3,"adUnitId":"ca-app-pub-xxxxxxxxxxxxxxxxx/xxxxxxxxxxx"}",